anovos/anovos-docs/docs/api/data_transformer/geospatial.md

     output_mode="append",
 ):
     """
-    To check whether each lat-lon pair is insided a country.
+    This function checks whether each lat-lon pair is insided a country.
 Two ways of checking are supported: "approx" (using the bounding box of a country) and "exact" (using the shapefile of a country).

     Parameters